carmencchow/bellabeat_casestudy/README.md

 ```
 <i>Key takeaways</i>
 *  <b>6.9 hours</b> (or 419.5 minutes) - the average sleep time.
-*  <b>39.17 mins</b> - the average time needed to fall asleep.
+*  <b>39.17 minutes</b> - the average time needed to fall asleep.
-*  25% of participants are sleeping <b>6 hours</b> or less (361 minutes or less).
+*  <b>25%</b> of participants are sleeping <b>6 hours</b> or less (361 minutes or less).
 *  The shortest sleep time recorded was 58 minutes while the highest was 796 minutes.

 ![minsleep](https://github.com/user-attachments/assets/8265026e-b607-4d38-8560-93dfc9ccbc59)

 <br>
 The National Sleep Foundation recommends 7 to 9 hours of sleep for young adults and adults.
 The histogram aboves shows that 50% of participants are getting 7.2 hours (432.5 minutes) or more of sleep.
-Half of the participants are not getting the recommended minimum, while a few are sleeping more than 9 hours.
-They also tend to sleep longer on weekends and Wednesdays.
+However, half of the participants are not getting the recommended minimum, while some are sleeping more than 9 hours.
+Participants tend to sleep longer on weekends and Wednesdays.

 <br>
 <p>